qgrid/qgrid.github.io/source/feature/selection.md

 Use `mode` property to change selection mode.

-* Use `single` mode when only one row/column should be selected.
+* Use `single` mode when only one row/column could be selected.
+* Use `singleOne` mode when only one row/column could be selected and prevent unselecting by repeating clicks or key events.
 * Use `multiple` mode when several rows/columns could be selected.
 * Use `range` mode when drag and drop selection should be turned on.